slam10s/may-madness/docs/2020-21/ncaam/matches/R1_11-12_MIA_vs_MSST.md

 - If Mississippi St. wins the doubles point, their chances of winning the dual improve to _94%_.
 - If Miami (FL) wins the doubles point, their chances of winning the dual improve to _25%_.

-* Currently the Massey favorite's expected win percentage (EWP) is pegged at 75%.
+[^1] Currently the expected win percentage (EWP) for the higher rated Massey player or team is pegged at 75%.